-Our aim here at A Better Lemonade Stand, as we’ve discussed in further detail on our About Page, is to inspire, educate and support entrepreneurs in the early stages of their entrepreneurial journey, so we hope to see the percentage of people who have a business rise as people who are currently in the planning stages of building their business eventually make their way into launching their business.
+Our aim here at A Better Lemonade Stand, as we discuss in further detail on our About Page, is to inspire, educate, and support entrepreneurs in the early stages of their entrepreneurial journey, so we’re happy to see the percentage of people who have a business rise as people who are currently in the planning stages of building their business eventually make their way into launching their business.

-For the entrepreneurs who want to start an online business, we asked them the same question.
+For the entrepreneurs who want to start an online business but haven’t yet, we asked them the same question.
 This was their response:

 As you can see, the results between the entrepreneurs who have an online business versus those who don’t mirror one another.
 Their intentions for having started an online business versus wanting to start an online business are very similar and are likely very similar to many entrepreneurs out there who have already or want to start an online business.

 For those who haven’t started an online business yet, we also asked them what’s holding them back from doing so.
-The results are pretty even across the board, with most people lacking or being intimidated by the monetary investment, others lacking the time to invest into building an online business, and nearly just as many others lacking product ideas and the adequate knowledge to get started.
+The results are pretty even across the board, with most people lacking or being intimidated by the monetary investment, others lacking the knowledge to invest in building an online business, and nearly just as many others lacking the time and product ideas to get started.

-If you’re one of the people who fall into the lack of knowledge category, we encourage you to stick around our website and try out the many different resources we have for people who want to start their own online businesses but aren’t sure how yet.
+If you’re one of the people who fall into the lack of knowledge category, we encourage you to stick around our website and try out the various resources we have for people who want to start their own online businesses but aren’t sure how yet.